 6. Understanding River Bass Movement and Patterns

 One of the biggest challenges in river bass fishing is the constant movement of the fish.
 Unlike lake bass, which often establish relatively stable patterns, river bass are always on the move.
+These bass are either moving to spawn or find bait to hunt.

 - Roaming Behavior: River bass frequently travel long distances, following bait and responding to changing water conditions.